 Keeping Children Safe is an independent not-for-profit.
 We set out internationally recognised child safeguarding standards that ensure all organisations working directly for and with children have comprehensive safeguarding measures in place.
 Our independence means that our standards and advice are not influenced by any other organisation or government.

 Our standards are recognised amongst others by the UK’s Department For International Development (DFID), the European Commission (EC), USAID, and the UN, and enable organisations of all types and sizes to implement rigorous policies, processes and audits that protect children from abuse.
 That means training staff to understand appropriate language and behaviour.
-Encouraging teams to run background checks on new recruits.
+Encouraging teams to run background checks on recruits.
 And helping families and communities to understand what they can do to support young people.
 Because together, every day, we’re keeping children safe.

 Keeping Children Safe’s core mission is to make sure children everywhere are safe from harm, which is why our International Child Safeguarding Standards (pdf) are open source and freely downloadable for use by organisations around the world.